 Firefly Synchronization with Phase Rate Equalization and its Experimental Analysis in Wireless Systems.
 Computer Networks, March 2016.

-This blog entry is closely based on the introduction of the mentioned journal publication, jointly written by the three authors.
+This post is closely based on the introduction of the mentioned journal publication, jointly written by the three authors.